-pyiron was initially developed in the Computational Materials Design department of Joerg Neugebauer at the Max Planck Insitut für Eisenforschung/ Max Planck Insitute for iron research (MPIE) as a framework for ab initio thermo dynamics.
+pyiron was initially developed in the Computational Materials Design department of Joerg Neugebauer at the Max Planck Institut für Eisenforschung/ Max Planck Institute for iron research (MPIE) as a framework for ab initio thermo dynamics.
 In collaboration with the Interdisciplinary Centre for Advanced Materials Simulation (ICAMS) the framework was recently extended for high throughput applications resulting in the opensource release of the pyiron.

 Core Developer (alphabetical)¶

 - Liam Huber (MPIE) - Leading the implementation of flexible simulation protocols - since 2019.

 - Jan Janssen (MPIE) – Leading the pyiron development – since 2015.

 - Sudarsan Surendralal (MPIE) – Leading the electronic structure code development – since 2015.